planetlabs/notebooks/CONTRIBUTING.md

 # Contributing to Notebooks

+## Notebook Naming

+Notebooks cannot have spaces in the paths.
+Use underscores instead.
+This is because pytest does not like spaces in command line arguments.

 ## Docker Image Validation

 The docker image must be able to run all notebooks.
 Whenever a change is made to